 Vegan Energy Balls with Dates and Nuts

-A few energy balls can make a tasty and filling snack.
-Ours use dates as a natural sweetener.
-Thanks to their nutritional fiber content, they don’t tend to cause an increase in blood sugar, making this recipe suitable for diabetic people (of course, you should always consult your dietician about any specific medical conditions).
+Dates are a natural sweetener and thanks to their nutritional fiber content, they don’t tend to cause an increase in blood sugar (of course, you should always consult your healthcare provider for any specific medical conditions).

-- 3 tablespoons of peanut butter (pure/natural is best)
+- 3 tbsp peanut butter, (1-ingredient peanut butter is the best!)

-- In a food processor, pulse the dates, walnuts, tahini and peanut butter until combined.
+- In a food processor, pulse the dates, walnuts, tahini, and peanut butter until well combined.

-- Make about 25 balls from the mixture, making sure to press into shape firmly.
+- Form about 25 balls from the mixture, making sure to press firmly into shape.

-- Put some shredded coconut onto a plate and roll each ball around until coated.
+- Add some shredded coconut onto a plate, and roll each ball around until coated.

 - Chill in the refrigerator and serve cold.

-- You can also use regular dates, medjool are best!
+- You can use any kind of dates, but Medjool dates are the best!

-- The coconut can be substituted with sesame seeds, fine-ground oats, ground flax seeds or even cocoa.
-1
+- The coconut can be substituted with sesame seeds, fine-ground oats, ground flax seeds, or even cocoa.

-- For an even faster version with no need for a food processor: mix 2 cups of oatmeal with 6 tablespoons of peanut butter and 6 tablespoons of date honey or molasses.
+- For an even quicker version with no need for a food processor: mix 2 cups of oat flour with 6 tablespoons of peanut butter and 6 tablespoons of date syrup or molasses.
 Form into about 12 balls, sprinkle fine-ground oats onto a plate, roll the energy balls until coated, and chill.

-- Medjool dates stuffed with nuts are simple, delicious and great to serve guests.
-It’s easiest to pit fresh dates after cooling slightly.
+- Medjool dates stuffed with nuts are a simple and delicious snack that your guests will love – you can even coat them in dark chocolate!
+It’s easiest to pit fresh dates after cooling them slightly.

 - Prefer chocolate?
-Here’s a recipe for our favorite chocolate balls!
+Here’s a recipe for our favorite chocolate cake!

 For more recipes and tips from experienced mentors and certified dietitians, join Challenge 22 for free!